rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-images-product-concepts/virtualization-modes.rst

 Virtualization modes: PV and PVHVM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You can choose between two virtualization modes to be used by the hypervisor that runs your Cloud Server:
+You can choose between two virtualization modes to be used by the hypervisor that runs your cloud server:

 * Paravirtualized (PV), in which the guest operating system is aware of the virtual environment